How would you know freedom if you’ve never experienced it?

 How would Jose Marti feel about the current state of Cuba?

-How to contain and reverse the growing poverty in Cuba?
+How to contain and reverse the growing rate of poverty in Cuba?

 How could talent, creativity, innovation, and initiative be released to generate wealth and prosperity for all in Cuba?

-What measures should the Cuban government take to free the private sector from restrictions that allow it to reach its full potential?
+What measures should the Cuban government take to free the private sector from restrictions so it can reach its full potential?

-The Contest program has helped challenge conventional communist-induced ideas about government and individual opportunity, all while gaining the opportunity to earn extra money and become further involved in activist efforts across the country.
+The Contests program has helped challenge conventional Communist-induced ideas about government and individual opportunity, all while gaining the opportunity to earn extra money and become further involved in activist efforts across the country.

-Students, farmers, entrepreneurs, economists, taxi-drivers, religious, artists, waiters, unemployed, and practically all sectors of the Cuban society have participated and expressed their ideas in the Contests on how to make Cuba better
+Students, farmers, entrepreneurs, economists, taxi-drivers, artists, waiters, the unemployed, and practically all sectors of Cuban society have participated and expressed their ideas in the Contests program on how to make Cuba better.